Pull in data from a webscraper (ParseHub), and process the results into usable data sets sent to Google Sheets for further use or reporting.

 In Parabola, we first want to separate the listings from the categories.
-We do this by using a row filter to check whether the retrieved URL contains '/listing.'
+We do this by using a Remove rows step to check whether the retrieved URL contains '/listing.'
 If it does, we know it's a listing and not a category.
 From there the program splits into two tracks: one extracts the listing url and id from the listings, while the other extracts a category hierarchy from the categories.

 Both tracks use the same tools though: